akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 set to the default value of `strict`.
 Parsing such URIs will now fail in `strict` mode.
 If you want to allow such characters in incoming URIs, set `parsing.uri-parsing-mode` to `relaxed`, in which case these characters will be percent-encoded automatically.

-### 'Transparent HEAD requests' now disabled by default
+### Transparent HEAD requests now disabled by default

 Prior to 10.2.0, when a client would perform a `HEAD` request, by default Akka HTTP would call the `GET` route but discard the body.
 This can save bandwidth in some cases, but is also counter-intuitive when you actually want to explicitly handle `HEAD` requests,